nleiva/xrgrpc/README.md

 - **JSON (GPBKV)**

 Subscribe to a Telemetry stream.
 The Telemetry message is defined in [telemetry.proto](proto/telemetry/telemetry.proto).
-The payload is JSON encoded (GPBKV).
+The payload is JSON encoded (self-describing GPB).

 ```bash
 example/telemetry$ ./telemetry -subs "LLDP"